rosiedeng1/ClassAssignmentWeek2/README.md

 ## Usage

 This website can be used by clicking on one of the links at the top (About Me, Work, Contact Me, etc ) which goes to the corresponding section and gives details on that topic that is linked.
 In the Work section, if you click on an image, it will link to a corresponding project that I have worked on.
+If you resize the webpage, you can see that there is a responsive layout where the content adjusts to webpage.

 Provide instructions and examples for use.
 Include screenshots as needed.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative file path, add it to your README using the following syntax: